How to Look Up Public Eviction Records in 5 Minutes (for Free)

 The applicant was evicted 6 years ago because they got severely sick and lost their job.
 Since then, the applicant has had no financial issues whatsoever and has a pristine application other than the single eviction.

-Many landlords like to include a spot on an application for a tenant to explain negative events like prior evictions, bankruptcies, or a low credit score.
+Many landlords like to include a spot on the application for a tenant to explain negative events like bankruptcies, prior evictions, or a low credit score.
 This gives more people a fair shot at getting the lease.

 Read more

-How to Look Up Eviction Records for Free (or Cheap)
+How to Look Up Eviction Records for Free or Low Cost

 There are a few ways tenants and landlords can look up an eviction record.

-The simplest way to find out if a tenant has a prior eviction is to ask the tenant on a rental application or as part of the interview process.
-If the tenant says yes, then the landlord should ask follow-up questions to understand why the tenant was evicted.
+The simplest way to find out if a tenant has a prior eviction is to ask the tenant on a rental application or during an interview.
+If the tenant says yes, then the landlord can ask clarifying questions.

 Read more

-Once every 12 months, consumers can request a free copy of their rental history from the major credit bureaus (Experian, Equifax, and TransUnion).
-You can in turn ask your applicants to submit these reports to you without any cost.
+Once every 12 months, consumers can request a free copy of their rental history from the major credit bureaus (Experian, TransUnion, and Equifax).
+You can then ask your applicants to submit these reports to you.

-The problem with these is that it’s possible for a tenant to falsify a report, or send you one that they pulled months ago without the latest information.
+The problem is that it’s possible for a tenant to falsify a report or send you one that they pulled months ago without the latest information.
 A paid tenant screening report will always be your best option, but it’s certainly pricier.

-Another way to find out about a tenant’s eviction record is to go to your state’s court website or the website for the court located in the same city or county as the rental unit.
+Another way to find out a tenant’s eviction record is on your state’s court website or the website for the court located in the same city or county as the rental unit.

-Evictions are public record in most states, so the public can legally access eviction records.
+Evictions are public record in most states, so landlords can legally access eviction records.

-Several states will allow you to look up case information online for free, such as Missouri.
+Several states, such as Missouri, will allow you to look up case information online for free.
 You’ll need to know at least one of the following pieces of information:

 • Name of tenant